 Begin your tour of Zadar by admiring the defensive walls that protect the city on three sides.
 They were built first by the Venetians in the 16th century as a defense against the Turks, then reinforced at the end of the 19th and beginning of the 20th century.
 The oldest part of the walls is on the eastern side where a footbridge connects the old town with the newer parts.
-Opposite the footbridge there are four medieval gates.
-Notice the 16th century Port Gate where the Venetian lion, the symbol of Venice, still guards the entrance.
+Zadar's walls were named a World Heritage Site in 2017.

-Head back in the opposite direction and you'll come to the Trg 5 Bunara (Square of the 5 Wells) which once furnished Zadar with water.
+Head back toward the Land Gate and you'll come to the Trg 5 Bunara (Square of the 5 Wells).

 This round pre-Romanesque church dates from around the 9th century and has become a sort of symbol of Zadar.
 First mentioned by Emperor Constantine in the 10th century, the church was named after the bishop who allegedly instigated its construction.
 With a round, central building and three semi-circular apses, its features are most unusual.
 Now de-consecrated, it's largely empty inside but the excellent acoustics have made it Zadar's premier concert hall.

 Now take a walk along obala Kresimira IV, or Riva the southwestern quay.
 The tree lined waterfront promenade is a popular hangout for locals and visitors.
 By day it's perfect for sunbathing, picnicking or even taking a quick dip in the water all to the tune of the Sea Organ, designed by local architect Nikola Basic.

 This unusual organ is powered by the wind and the sea.
 When the sea pushes air through the whistles, a series of melancholy chords are played, with the sound emerging through the perforated stone stairs.
 You have to hear it to believe it!